 What If the Worst Happens – a Pipe Bursts?

-As we said, first things first – power off your home’s water supply.
+Like we said before, first things first – power off your home’s water supply.
 Then, call a professional plumber right away.
-While you wait on the plumber to get there, start mopping up the water with a mop, cloths, sponges – whatever you have – to soak up as much water as you can before it causes damage.
+While you are waiting on the plumber to get there, start cleaning up the water with a mop, cloths, sponges – whatever you have – to soak up as much water as you can before it causes damage.
 If the damage is critical, go ahead and contact your insurance agent – most homeowners insurance covers burst pipes that cause water damage.

-Don’t wait until a pipe bursts to learn how to power off your water supply.
-Take a few minutes now to learn just where your water supply valve is located and exactly how to shut off the water to your home.
-A little preparation now will save you precious time during a plumbing emergency.
+Don’t wait until an emergency occurs to learn how to power off your water supply.
+Take a few minutes now to learn exactly where your water supply valve is located and how to correctly shut off the water to your home.
+A little preparation now will save you valuable time during a plumbing emergency.